singh-inder/proxy-to-supabase-cloud/readme.md

 ## Proxy to Supabase Cloud (Fastify)

+### ⚠ Update – Supabase Domain Accessible Again

+As of Sep 20, 2025, the official `*.supabase.co` domain is accessible again in the UAE.
+This proxy is **no longer required**.
+This proxy was created as a temporary workaround during the outage, and is preserved here for reference.

+---

 Minimal Fastify reverse proxy that lets your app talk to Supabase through an alternate domain.
 Useful if the direct `*.supabase.co` domain is blocked (eg. current Etisalat network restrictions in the UAE – incident: https://status.supabase.com/incidents/spyxwjqn7d2f).

 > Experimental: intended as a quick workaround.
 Hardens nothing, just forwards traffic.